approvals/ApprovalTests.Python/docs/reference/mr_job.md

   * [Testing Single Job](#testing-single-job)
   * [Testing for a combination of inputs](#testing-for-a-combination-of-inputs)<!-- endToc -->

+## What is MRJob

+[MRJob](https://mrjob.readthedocs.io/en/latest/) is a library to allow testing of Hadoop Map Reduce jobs.
+Map Redcue jobs take in data and transform it which makes it perfect for use with ApprovalTests.

 ## Testing Single Job

 Here's an example of how to test a single MRJob